Edinburgh in 4 Days: everything you need to know

 - Price: Admission is free.

-- Do I need to make a reservation?: No, admission is free.
+- Do I need to make a reservation: No, the entrance is free.

 Be impressed by the Palace of Holyroodhouse

 There came a time in the Middle Ages when the kings of Scotland decided to live somewhere a little less cold and windy than Edinburgh Castle.
-Thus was built on an abbey of the twelfth century this royal residence where you can walk today.
+Thus was built on a 12th century abbey this royal residence where you can walk around today.

 The Palace of Holyroodhouse is an impressive building.
 Do not miss the baroque rooms: from the ceremonial rooms to the royal bedroom.
 The furniture, the portraits, the tapestries... everywhere you look, you find something worthwhile.

 Even if you look out of the window: next to the palace stretches a 260-hectare park.
 That's why the view of this palace is included in the most comprehensive bus tour of Edinburgh.
-You can't miss it.
+Not to be missed.

 - Where: In Canongate, in the historic center of the city.

-- Do I need to make a reservation: Yes, I recommend that you book your ticket before you go.
+- Do I need to make a reservation: Yes, I recommend that you reserve your ticket before you go.

-Finish the day with a good Scottish dinner
+End the day with a nice Scottish dinner

 It's about time for a drink, don't you think?
 In the Royal Mile neighborhood you will pass by many pubs and restaurants: I advise you to take a look before entering and let your instinct guide you.

 I really liked a place at 167 Canongate called Talbooth Tavern.
 Like many places here, it 's full of stories.
 It's a traditional Scottish pub, quiet and with good food.
-It is also very well priced and some nights there is live music.
+It's also very good value and some nights there's live music.

 - Where: At 167 Canongate, very close to Holyrood House.